We were supposed to be the good guys.

 How do you go from cyber vigilante to cyber villain, when those around you turn their screens against you?

-Shortlisted for Best Young Adult Fiction and Best First Book, NZ Book Awards for Children and Young Adults 2017
+Shortlisted for the Copyright Licensing NZ Award for Young Adult Fiction and Best First Book in the New Zealand Book Awards for Children and Young Adults 2017.

 Media for Like Nobody’s Watching